 In this collection are Scottish folktales and legends that has delighted grown-ups and children for long.
 These often fascinating old stories come from various parts of Scotland.
-I have culled them from many works works, added word explanations, and updated the language a bit.
-Book references are found at bottom of the page.
+The tales that follow,have been culled from many works, some word explanations have been added, and the language updated a bit.
+Book references are at bottom of this page.

 From the Orkneys

 The Orkneys is an archipelago far north in Scotland.
 All the islands consists of old, red sandstone.
 People have lived there for at least 8,500 years.
 On the Orkneys are some of the oldest and best-preserved Stone Age sites in the world, and some are included in Unesco's World Heritage.